 Best NSW Adoption Resource for Foster Carers Pursuing Permanency

-If you are a dually authorised foster carer in NSW with a child in your home whose restoration has been ruled out, you are not in the same position as a family just beginning to research adoption.
+If you are a dually authorised foster carer in NSW with a child in your home whose restoration has been assessed as not safe or practicable, adoption is generally considered after the permanency hierarchy has been addressed.
 You are already in the system.
 The question you are facing is not "how does adoption work in NSW?" — it is "how do I move from being this child's foster carer to being their legal parent, and what are my actual options?"

 The resources designed for families entering adoption from the beginning will not answer that question directly.
 This page is for foster carers who need the specific legal and procedural clarity that the transition from OOHC carer to adoptive parent requires.